AdamAdham/Tomasulo-Simulation/src/Notes.md

 ASK:

-Integer ALU ops are in the arch, does it issue, execute etc, wala zay el fel lecture done the clk cycle it is? (says you can enter a res station fa eh el flow bezabt)
+Integer ALU ops are in the arch, does it issue, execute etc, wala zay el fel lecture done the clk cycle it is?
+Ta3amal akenaha floating 3ady
 Branch ops (BEQ,BNE) are only integer register ones?
-Branch ops since they integer ones they will enter the arch?
+Integer only Branch ops since they integer ones they will enter the arch?
+Used in integer res station (and no issues until branch exec complete)
-When will we know the outcome?
+When will we know the outcome? user will input

 LD and Stores ignore address clashes?
 So msh lazem el heta el akheera fel lectures? integer load and stores LD,LW,SD,SW will be used in load and store buffers not integer res station?
+WILL ANSWER ME

 CACHE:
-Write allocate,no write allocate? (when storing, do we get the value into cache) assume Write through? assume Cache block size range will be larger than 8 bytes? because if not double precision hayetgab ezay law keda? cache hit and miss etc, hayetzawed 3al execute wala hangeeb if(hit)min(exec,hit) , if(miss) min(exec,miss)?
+Write allocate,no write allocate? (when storing, do we get the value into cache) (el enta 3ayzo) wrte allocate assume Write through? (el enta 3ayzo) Write through assume Cache block size range will be larger than 8 bytes? because if not double precision hayetgab ezay law keda?
+Said okay cache hit and miss etc, hayetzawed 3al execute wala hangeeb if(hit)min(exec,hit) , if(miss) min(exec,miss)?
+Disregard hit time now (will answer) Penalty will just add to ld and store latency

 # Flow